-Do you think you’ve spotted this colourful creature in your garden?
+Do you think you’ve spotted this colourful bird in your garden?
 Take a look below at our Chaffinch bird guide – although you’re more likely to hear them before you see them!
 An interesting fact is that Chaffinches are the only Finches which feed their young only insects.
-Also, if you’re trying to attract them to your garden, scatter bird seed on the ground or on a feeding table: they don’t like eating from traditional bird feeders.
+Also, if you’re trying to attract them to your garden, scatter bird seed on the ground or on a feeding table: they don’t tend to feed from traditional hanging bird feeders.

 Want to learn about a different bird species?
 Check out all our bird guides.